 Two Onion Farm is located on 12 acres in Belmont, Lafayette Co., Wisconsin, between Madison and Dubuque.
 Once covered by prairie and oak savannah, the land here is fertile and high in organic matter, and it was part of a larger crop and livestock farm until the 1990’s.
 We purchased the farm in 2003 and raised organic vegetables for our community-supported agriculture program from 2005-2018.
 We were known for the quality and cleanliness of our produce, our attention to detail, and our prompt and responsive attention to our CSA members.
 In 2012 we started an organic apple orchard alongside our vegetables, and we have gradually expanded our orchard since then.
 At the end of the 2018 season we stopped growing vegetables; we now focus on apples and are exploring other farm enterprises.
 Because of a changing marketplace, we realized that vegetables no longer provided the living and quality of life we need from our farm, and we also wanted to raise perennial crops which would protect our hillside soils from erosion.
 We have developed excellent methods of raising organic apples in the past seven seasons, we are passionate about raising fruit, and we look forward to continuing to grow food for our community!

 Caring For the Land

 We live on our farm, and we love our farm.
-We’ve planted pollinator and wildlife habitat around our farm and we’ve worked hard to enrich and protect our soil with compost, mulches, cover crops, and permanent waterways.
+We’ve planted pollinator and wildlife habitat and we’ve worked hard to enrich and protect our soil with compost, mulches, cover crops, and permanent waterways.
+Songbirds, native bees, toads, and mushrooms abound in our orchard.
 We are proud that much of our farm’s electricity needs are produced by our 15 kilowatt array of solar electric panels.